Physiotherapy for Headaches — Real Relief, Lasting Results

 Headaches are one of the most common complaints during the first trimester, affecting up to 39% of pregnant women according to the Canadian Headache Society.
 As the body adapts to increased load, hormonal changes, and shifted centre of gravity, the cervical spine and upper back are particularly vulnerable to dysfunction.

-Physiotherapy offers a completely drug-free, evidence-based approach to managing pregnancy headaches.
+Physiotherapy offers a completely drug-free, evidence-based approach.
 Our therapists use modified manual therapy, postural re-education, and gentle strengthening to address the underlying mechanics.
-Explore our comprehensive prenatal & postnatal physiotherapy program for the full scope of pregnancy support we offer.
+Explore our comprehensive prenatal & postnatal physiotherapy program.

 Direct billing — we handle the paperwork